Greg Foran defends exit from Air NZ top job amid aircraft problems

 But Foran did pledge to give the airline a “lengthy run-in period” to find a successor, after he announced his resignation on March 6.

-“These are pretty significant setbacks that fundamentally are beyond are control,” Foran said.
+“These are pretty significant setbacks that fundamentally are beyond our control,” Foran said.

 In an announcement to the NZX last month, the national carrier said it could not rely on engine maintenance timeframes provided by the manufacturers.